On General Principal Symmetric Ideals: Maximal -generated submodules of and Kostka numbers

 \begin{prop} Let $n\geq 2$ and $\mu\vdash n$.
 If the parts of $\mu$ are all positive, then $K_{(n-1,1),\mu}=\#\mu-1$. \end{prop} \begin{proof} Consider the diagram for $(n-1,1)$.

 The tableau is completely determined by the choice of integer in the bottom row since the remaining integers must then be placed in increasing order along the top row.
-Furthermore, it is clear any integer greater than 1 can be chosen for the bottom row.
+Furthermore, any integer greater than 1 can be chosen for the bottom row.
 Hence, the number of possible SSYTs for this diagram with content $\mu$ is $\#\mu-1$ since each positive part of $\mu$ corresponds to a distinct integer and only 1 is excluded from the bottom row. \end{proof}

-In particular, the above result tells us that $K_{(n-1,1),m(\ba)}=\#m(\ba)-1$, since by definition, metatypes don't have 0 as a part.
+In particular, $K_{(n-1,1),m(\ba)}=\#m(\ba)-1$, since metatypes don't have 0 as a part.

-This next result will be useful in the next section because it tells us that a sum that ostensibly depends on $n$ is, in fact, independent of $n$ (so long as $n>d$).
 Recall that we use $P(i)$ to denote the number of partitions of $i$.
 The sequence of numbers $\sum_{i=0}^{d-1}P(i)$ from this proposition appears in the OEIS as \href{https://oeis.org/A000070}{A000070} and will also appear in our bound on the number of variables required for the conclusion of our main theorem to hold.
 The OEIS page for this sequence gives many problems in which the sequence arises, primarily in partition theory.
 Its appearance in commutative algebra is perhaps surprising, but the following result shows that it appears naturally as a sum of Kostka numbers.
 In particular, the sum is of the form found in \Cref{decomp of R_d} and gives the multiplicity of $S^{(n-1,1)}$ in $R_d$.

 \begin{prop} If $n>d$, then